 Without further ado, here we go…

 AFC East ~ Patriots.
-I don’t care what happened in Week 1.
-The East is theirs until proven otherwise.
+I don’t care what went down this off-season.
+This division is still theirs to lose.

 NFC North ~ Packers.
 Though this one will be fun to watch.